d3blocks/d3blocks/docs/source/Coding quality.rst

 Complexity
 ----------

-This library has been developed by using measures that help decreasing technical debt.
-Version 0.1.0 of the ``d3blocks`` library scored, according the code analyzer: **VALUE**, for which values > 0 are good and 10 is a maximum score.
 Developing software with low(er) technical dept may take extra development time, but has many advantages:

 * Higher quality code